-9. As you are aware, age is one of the important characteristics of the population.
-It is also difficult to collect this information correctly as many people may not be aware of their exact age.
 The enumerator is provided with a conversion table to convert year of birth from animal to universal calendar.
 A list of historical events is also provided so that age of an informant could be estimated with help of this list.
-You should train your enumerators in using these two materials in estimating the age of an informant who does not know his date of birth.
+You should train your enumerators in using these two materials in estimating the age of an informant who does not know his date of birth, or does not have Household Book.

-Make sure that Enumerators know the boundaries of their EAs
+Update Village Map and make sure that Enumerators know the boundaries of their EAs

-- 10. About four days before the Census Night (March 3, 1998) your enumerators are expected to visit their respective Enumeration Areas and check the boundaries of each EA with reference to EA maps and EA description and list in Form A (Houselist) all buildings having people living in them within the EA. - 10.1 Show your enumerators how to read EA maps and how to identify the boundaries of their EAs on the ground.
+10. First update the village map correcting any discrepancies or changes noticed.
+About three days before the Census Night (March 3, 2008) your enumerators are expected to visit their respective Enumeration Areas and check the boundaries of each EA with reference to EA maps and EA description and list in Form A (Houselist) all buildings having people living in them within the EA.

+10.1 Show your enumerators how to read EA maps and how to identify the boundaries of their EAs on the ground.

 10.2 You should accompany all the enumerators when they are checking their maps.
 Try to go in groups of two or three so that enumerators in contiguous areas can ascertain their common boundaries and agree on them.
 If during the field check of the boundaries you come across any discrepancies or errors which you cannot solve yourself, seek the advice of your commune census officer (or nominated staff).
 It is expected this boundary checking may reveal all the short coming of EA map and EA description before the enumeration.
 The boundary checking may reveal new residential areas not shown on the EA map, and on the other hand a residential area which is shown on the map may not exist on the ground at the time of checking.
-In minor cases of omission of residential areas in the EA map you should take a spot decision and allotted it to one of the enumerators making suitable corrections in EA and Village maps.
+In minor cases of omission of residential areas in the EA map you should take a spot decision and allott it to one of the enumerators making suitable corrections in EA and Village maps.